pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-site-template/about-page.md

 # About Page

-The about page is wrapped in a fluid `Container` component, which is a full width container, spanning the entire width of the viewport.
+The About page is wrapped in a fluid `Container` component, which is a full-width container, spanning the entire width of the viewport.

 ## Card Image Overlays

-The `<Card.ImgOverlay>` component turns an image into a card background and overlay your card’s text:
+The `<Card.ImgOverlay>` component turns an image into a card background and overlays your card’s text:

 ```jsx
 <Card className="bg-dark text-white">